-You will learn with dynamic academic staff in a highly energetic and supportive department.
+During your bachelor's in Economics, you will learn with dynamic academic staff in a highly energetic and supportive department.
 Our economics staff covers a broad range of disciplines within economics.
 Thanks to the sheer diversity of the expertise that makes this course stand out, you will benefit from a range of economic perspectives.

 You will learn the basic theoretical or technical points relevant to each module through a fascinating series of inspiring lectures.
 Seminars will then enable you to actively explore and develop your understanding of the topics through thought-provoking discussion, problem-solving, computer exercises and presentations.

-Assessment is based mainly on coursework and unseen examination.
+The assessment in this bachelor's in Economics is based mainly on coursework and unseen examination.
 Your coursework may consist of:

 - Standard essays

 - Individual and group presentations

 - Problem sets.

 The balance of assessment by examination, practical examination and assessment by coursework will to some extent depend on the optional modules you choose.
 The approximate percentage of the course assessment, based on 2019/20 entry is as follows:

 Each module has a credit value of 15 or 30 credit points.
 Each credit point represents approximately 10 hours of student learning and assessment.

 A 15 credit module would typically consist of 2 weekly lectures and one weekly class for ten weeks, giving a total of 30 taught hours, plus 120 hours of independent study, giving a total learning time of 150 hours.